Graduate Course Descriptions

 PhD Candidacy Examination

-This course will be taken by all PhD students in their fourth or fifth term in the program.
-Each student should present a written report on his/her research, make an oral presentation and answer questions at the examination.
-Students will be evaluated on their written report, oral presentation and response to questions on relevant knowledge.
-Graded satisfactory/unsatisfactory.
+Each student will submit a written report on his/her research, make an oral presentation and answer questions at the examination.
+Graded on a satisfactory/unsatisfactory basis.
 Prerequisite: For students in the PhD program.

 Chem 819-3 Special Topics in Analytical Chemistry